JillFennell/Jill-Fennell/cleaning.md

 #### Next, I'm capable of creating loops to further clean data.

 ##### This is a loop that I helped create in a group project.
 Raw data was imported and required cleaning.
 Below, the cleaning steps are labelled by the lines that are commented out.
-This massive loop works to get data ready to work with.
+This massive loop was created with the purpose to get data ready to work with.